Skip to Main Content

 What is the onboarding process like?

 General hospital orientation starts the last week of June.
-This is followed by a 3-week introductory “boot camp” in AP and CP.
-During this time, residents get critical information about the workflow, information technology, and available resources in the departments, in addition to getting to know the people!
-This includes weeklong rotations in AP and CP with senior resident mentorship and morning didactic sessions.
+This is followed by a 4-week introductory PGY-1 “boot camp” during July with week-long mini rotations with experiences in gross pathology, surgical pathology sign-out, autopsy and laboratory medicine (Heme and Flow Cytometry and Blood Bank).
+Residents learn about the workflow, information technology, and available resources in the departments through hands-on activities and didactic seminars, in addition to getting to know the people!
+Mini-rotations incorporate mentorship from senior residents.

 How is digital pathology being integrated into the program?